Contact Dr. Carl Middleton at CSDS for further details.

 Engaged at the interface of water, land, and ecosystems

-This project will undertake multi-scaled research for enhancing water governance in the Salween Basin, strengthen networks between university researchers and civil society groups, and contribute to the empowerment of local communities.
-The project commenced in December 2014 and will be completed in December 2017.
+This project is undertaking multi-scaled research for enhancing water governance in the Salween Basin, strengthening networks between university researchers and civil society groups, and contributing to the empowerment of local communities.
+The project commenced in December 2014 and will be completed in March 2018.
 It builds upon the 1st International Conference on Salween-Thanlwin-Nu studies, held at Chiang Mai University in November 2014, which also launched the Salween-Thanlwin-Nu Studies Group.